Sparronator9999/YAMDCC/README.md

 ## Features

-- **Fan control:** Change the fan curves for your CPU and GPU fans, including fan speeds, temperature thresholds, and Full Blast (a.k.a.
+- **Fan control:** Change the fan profiles for your CPU and GPU fans, including fan speeds, temperature thresholds, and Full Blast (a.k.a.
 Cooler Boost in MSI Center).
-This allows you to fix a curve that is not aggressive enough under full load, turn your fans off when your computer is idle, or just give them a boost during CPU-heavy tasks.
+This allows you to fix a fan profile that isn't aggressive enough under full load, turn your fans off when your computer is idle, or just give them a boost during CPU-heavy tasks.
 - **Performance mode:** MSI laptops have their own performance mode setting